 Scope

-In vehicles, equipped with relatively small gasoline turbocharged direct injection engines, has occasionally occurred when the vehicles are operated under lowspeed and highload conditions.
-Uncontrolled, may cause destructive engine damage.
-This laboratory engine test has been developed to screen the tendencies of automotive engine oils.
+In vehicles, equipped with relatively small gasoline turbocharged direct injection (GTDI) engines, preignition has occasionally occurred when the vehicles are operated under low-speed and high-load conditions.
+Uncontrolled, preignition may cause destructive engine damage.
+This laboratory engine test has been developed to screen the preignition tendencies of automotive engine oils.

 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.